Disayiram3/twitter-data-analysis/README.md

-# twitter-data-analysis
-Twitter New Year's Resolution Sentiment Analysis						02/2024 – 05/2024
+# Twitter New Year's Resolution Sentiment Analysis

-#Utilised Python's NLTK library for natural language processing (NLP) to analyse tweet content, extract sentiment, and identify trends.
-#Conducted exploratory data analysis to investigate tweet volume patterns, gender differences, and geographic distribution.
+**Duration:** Feb 2024 – May 2024

+## Overview
+This project applies NLP techniques to 5000+ tweets related to New Year’s resolutions, using Python’s NLTK to extract sentiment and identify emerging trends.
+The analysis reveals engagement patterns across regions and demographics, providing actionable insights for marketers, social media strategists, and stakeholders looking to understand audience aspirations at the start of the year.

+## Key Highlights
+- **Sentiment Analysis:** Applied NLTK-based NLP to classify positive, negative, and neutral sentiments.
+- **Exploratory Analysis:** Investigated tweet volume, geographic distribution, and demographic patterns.
-#Created insightful visualisations using Matplotlib and Seaborn to communicate key findings from sentiment analysis and EDA.
+- **Visual Insights:** Leveraged Matplotlib and Seaborn to present key findings clearly and intuitively.

+## Tools
+- **Languages:** Python
+- **Libraries:** NLTK, Pandas, NumPy, Matplotlib, Seaborn
+- **Techniques:** Sentiment Analysis, Exploratory Data Analysis (EDA)

+*For code, data samples, and detailed notebooks, see the repository’s files.*